trisquelgnulinux/package-helpers/CONTRIBUTING.md

 git clone https://devel.trisquel.info/trisquel/trisquel-builder.git
 ```

-Follow the instructions in the [README.md](https://devel.trisquel.info/trisquel/trisquel-builder/blob/master/README.md) file of the repository just cloned.
+ 1. Follow the instructions in the [README.md](https://devel.trisquel.info/trisquel/trisquel-builder/blob/master/README.md) file of the repository just cloned.

 ## 2. Get the latest code from GitLab

 You'll need to understand a little bit about how git and GitLab work before this step (GitHub works the same way, but we like free software).
 In simple terms, log in [our GitLab instance](https://devel.trisquel.info/users/sign_in?redirect_to_referer=yes), visit the [trisquel/package-helpers project page there](https://devel.trisquel.info/trisquel/package-helpers), and click the "Fork" button to create your own copy of the repo.
 You will push your changes to this new repo under your own GitLab account, and we will pull changes into the main repo from there.

-For the sake of the rest of the examples in this guide, we're going to assume your GitLab account is "**richardtorvalds**" and you will be working with the "**hello**" package, and use those in our examples.
+For the sake of the rest of the examples in this guide, we're going to assume your GitLab account is "**richardtorvalds**".

 Now, we want to grab the latest from this newly created repository and pull it down to your local machine.
 Getting the latest code from your repository is simple, just clone it and go inside: